cockroachdb/docs/cockroachcloud/run-bulk-operations.md

 toc: true
 ---

-The CockroachCloud tiers offer different levels of support for the following bulk operations.
-This page provides information on the availability of these operations in each CockroachCloud cluster tier and examples.
+CockroachCloud Serverless (beta) and CockroachCloud Dedicated offer different levels of support for the following bulk operations.
+This page provides information on the availability of these operations in both types of CockroachCloud cluster and examples.

 - [`BACKUP`](../{{site.versions["stable"]}}/backup.html)
 - [`RESTORE`](../{{site.versions["stable"]}}/restore.html)